aws/sagemaker-hyperpod-cli/README.md

 ```

 * `job-name` (string) - Required.
 The name of the job to cancel.
 * `namespace` (string) - Optional.
 The namespace to cancel the job in.
-If not provided, the CLI will try to cancel the job in the namespace set by the customer while connecting to the cluster.
-If provided, and the customer has access to the namespace, the CLI will cancel the job from the specified namespace.
+If not provided, the CLI will try to cancel the job in the namespace set by the user while connecting to the cluster.
+If provided, and the user has access to the namespace, the CLI will cancel the job from the specified namespace.

 ### Listing Pods